Skip to content

 Architecture

-The workflow consists of two main jobs:
+The workflow consists of three main jobs:

-1. build-archlinux-base
+1. set-variables

 2. build-and-push-rootfs